Employees are legally entitled to representation throughout the grievance process.

 Conclusion of a grievance

-A grievance is concluded if the employee is granted all of the relief requested at any stage of the process.
+A grievance is concluded if the employee is granted all relief requested at any stage of the process.
 If all requested relief is not granted, a grievance may be concluded if the employee completes the entire process or does not appeal the decision at any level within the required timeline.
-Finally, a grievance may be concluded if the claim is rendered moot at any stage of the process, meaning that the resolution would no longer be relevant to the party or parties involved.
+Finally, a grievance may be concluded if the claim is rendered moot at any stage of the process, meaning the resolution would no longer be relevant or mean anything to the party or parties involved.

 It is important to note that an employee resigning or otherwise leaving employment with the district prior to completion of the grievance process does not automatically make an issue moot.

-For example: An employee might claim that the district owes him money or an employee may be grieving a negative appraisal that could affect future job opportunities.
-In such cases, there is still a viable remedy that could be granted to the employee even after he/she has left the district.
+For example: An employee might claim that the district owes them money, or an employee may be grieving a negative appraisal that could affect future job opportunities.
+In such cases, a viable remedy could still be granted to the employee even after they have left the district.